Preparing for Your Interview

 - The Effective Interviewing Quick Reference Guide, in PDF format, will walk you through the interview process and show you ways to prepare for your big day.
 Includes sample questions that you may be asked, sample questions you may want to ask, and illegal questions.

-- The Fleishman Career Center offers a Mock Interview Program each semester with either employers and/or alumni volunteers.
+- The Fleishman Career Center offers a Practice Mock Interview Program each semester with either employers and/or alumni volunteers.
 Participating in such opportunities is highly recommended by employers!

 - Student applying to be an Orientation Advisor can visit the Preparing for your Orientation Advisor Interview website for more information.